magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_dhamma-goes-westward.md

 arguing and having the most contentious disputes – and then there is no Bodhi tree at all.

-It’s talking about the level of ultimate truth.
+It’s talking about *paramatthadhamma,* the level of ultimate truth.
 So in that case, we can also try to get underneath the Bodhi tree.
 That’s pretty good – then we’ll be Buddha.
 It’s not something to be arguing over.
 When someone says the Buddha was practising a certain kind of meditation beneath the Bodhi tree and someone else says, ‘No, that’s not right,’ we needn’t get involved.
-We’re aiming at , meaning dwelling in full awareness.
+We’re aiming at *paramatthadhamma*, meaning dwelling in full awareness.
 This ultimate truth pervades everything.
 Whether the Buddha was sitting beneath the Bodhi tree or performing other activities in other postures, never mind.
 That’s just the intellectual analysis people have developed.
-One person has one view of the matter, another person has another idea;
-we don’t have to get involved in disputes over it.
+One person has one view of the matter, another person has another idea; we don’t have to get involved in disputes over it.

-Where did the Buddha enter means extinguished without remainder, finished.
+Where did the Buddha enter Nibbāna means extinguished without remainder, finished.
 Being finished comes from knowledge, knowledge of the way things really are.
-That’s how things get finished, and that is the .
+That’s how things get finished, and that is the *paramatthadhamma*.
 There are explanations according to the levels of convention and liberation.
 They are both true, but their truths are different.
 For example, we say that you are a person.
 But the Buddha will say, ‘That’s not so.
 There’s no such thing as a person.’
 So we have to summarize the various ways of speaking and explanation into convention and liberation.

 We can explain it like this: previously you were a child.
 Now you are grown up.
 Are you a new person or the same person as before?
 If you are